agiza/stream-video-player/readme.txt

 == Upgrade Notice ==

+= 1.4.0 =
+* Android mobile devices supported with MP4
+* HTML5 video tag implemented only for mobile devices
+* OGV option added for some mobile devices that doesn't support MP4
+* Added the responsive option on the tag generator

 = 1.3.8 =
 * 100% Responsive and Retina Ready!
 * Youtube embed code for mobile devices updated to iframe tag.